Democrats signal a shift toward accepting voter ID laws

 Beyond the legislative fight, Psaki said the administration has “empowered nominees who have been advocates for voting rights.”
 Attorney General Merrick Garland has doubled the number of prosecutors looking at voting rights violations and has vowed aggressive enforcement and close scrutiny of how states administer their elections.

-At the same time, a good portion of the Biden administration’s fight will be taken up by Vice President Harris, who has been charged with acting as a point person on voting rights, and who presided over Tuesday’s Senate vote.
+At the same time, a good portion of the Biden administration’s fight will be taken up by Vice President Harris, who has been charged with acting as a point person on voting rights and who presided over Tuesday’s Senate vote.

 Over the weekend, Harris discussed strategy on voting rights with Schumer, according to the vice president’s office.
 She has also talked to senators, House members and prominent voting rights advocates, including Abrams and Derrick Johnson of the NAACP.

-“From our standpoint, it’s now pushing federal legislation, but I don’t think success is just measured by that,” said a senior Harris adviser who requested anonymity to discuss the administration’s strategy.
+“From our standpoint, it’s now pushing federal legislation, but I don’t think success is just measured by that,” said a senior Harris adviser who spoke on the condition of anonymity to discuss the administration’s strategy.
 “I think she sees her role as broader in terms of lifting up the issue in terms of elevating voices for activists.”

 Between those trips, Harris met with Democratic members of the Texas legislature who had walked out of a legislative session last month, depriving Republicans of the quorum needed to pass a restrictive voting bill.
 Gov. Greg Abbott, a Republican, has vowed to recall the legislature for a special session.

-In the meeting with the Texas legislators, Harris called Republican efforts in Texas and elsewhere “an attempt to marginalize and take from people, a right that has already been given.
+In the meeting with the Texas legislators, Harris called Republican efforts in Texas and elsewhere “an attempt to marginalize and take from people a right that has already been given.
 We are not asking for the bestowal.
 We are talking about the preservation of something that is the right of citizenship.
 It’s that fundamental.”

 Reporters were not allowed into the full meeting, but attendees reached by The Post said Harris framed the issue as a fight that would extend well past Tuesday and the anticipated setback on H.R.
 1.